 Sept 13, 2023

-The current penalty where an employer is found to have employed a worker illegally is £15,000 per worker for the first offence and £20,000 per worker for further offences.
-The new penalties will be £45,000 and £60,000, respectively, a three-fold increase.
+In the ever-evolving landscape of global mobility and UK immigration, businesses are bracing for a seismic shift.
+The UK’s tightening grip on illegal employment is poised to send shockwaves through corporate hiring strategies as hefty penalties for non-compliance loom on the horizon.
+Currently, the penalty for when an employer is found to have employed a worker illegally is £15,000 per worker for the first offence and £20,000 per worker for further offences.
+The new penalties starting 13 February will be £45,000 and £60,000, respectively, a three-fold increase.

 Penalties for illegal working in the UK

 Illegal working civil penalties cover the situation where an employer unknowingly employs a person who does not have the required permission to perform the job in question.
 As the world grows more interconnected, global mobility has become a cornerstone of business growth.
 However, with the intricacies of UK immigration laws, employers must be vigilant to avoid the pitfalls of illegal employment.

 Let’s unpack the consequences UK companies face when they inadvertently hire illegal workers and why compliance isn’t just mandatory—it’s imperative for your business’s integrity and continuity.